MahakAggarwal/Android-Developer-Fundamentals-Version-2/README.md

 Projects for section 1.1 to 3.3 are from version 1 of the course.
 Not repeated because of similarities.
 These projects are mostly the same as version 2 but with minor changes.
 Projects after section 3.3 are from version 2 of the course.
 Some projects (section 9.2 onwards) use AndroidX libraries instead of the deprecated Android Support libraries.

+All homework question and answers are in the MainActivity.java file of the homework projects.

 The repository is complete and all projects work properly as intended.